gatsbyjs/gatsby/docs/docs/create-source-plugin.md

 A source plugin is a normal NPM package.
 It has a package.json with optional dependencies as well as a `gatsby-node.js` where you implement Gatsby's Node.js APIs.
-Gatsby supports node versions back to Node 4 and as it's common to want to use more modern Node.js and JavaScript syntax, many plugins write code in a source directory and compile the code.
+Gatsby's minimum supported Node.js version is Node 8 and as it's common to want to use more modern Node.js and JavaScript syntax, many plugins write code in a source directory and compile the code.
 All plugins maintained in the Gatsby repo follow this pattern.